ahuacate/nas-hardmetal/README.md

 * Debian Linux

 <h2>Features</h2>

-Our Easy Script installer will create, modify and change system settings including:

 Our Easy Script installer will fully configure and ready your NAS to support Ahuacate CTs or VMs.
 Each NAS installer will create, modify and change system settings including: